 Brian is survived by his loving wife, Stacy Jo; his cherished children, Chloe and Alex; his father, Steven Healy, and stepmother, Janice; his sisters, Stephanie and Megan, along with their husbands, Ron and Jason, and their children, Brode, Ella, Tyler, and McKay; as well as many other treasured family members.
 He is preceded in death by his beloved mother, Pamela; and paternal grandparents Mildred and James Healy; maternal grandparents Eileen and Armond Jensen.

-In honor of Brian’s life and legacy, friends and family will gather at the First Congregational Church (110 N 3rd St.) River Falls for a visitation at 3:00 PM on April 23, 2025, followed by a memorial service at 5:00 PM.
-The service will be live streamed via the link below.
-We invite everyone to join us for refreshments following the service as we remember and honor Brian together.
+In honor of Brian’s life and legacy, friends and family gathered at the First Congregational Church (110 N 3rd St.) River Falls for a visitation at 3:00 PM on April 23, 2025, followed by a memorial service at 5:00 PM.
 In lieu of flowers, memorials are preferred.

 Brian, you will be dearly missed but never forgotten.
 Rest in peace.